Paulo Costa: Ultimate Fighting Championship

-Costa was scheduled to face Jared Cannonier on 21 August 2021 at UFC on ESPN 28.
-However, on 4 June, Costa withdrew from the bout due to unknown reasons.
+Costa was scheduled to face Jared Cannonier on 21 August 2021 at UFC on ESPN 29.
+However, on 4 June, Costa withdrew from the bout for unknown reasons.
 Costa later claimed he never signed the bout agreement and cited issues with his payment, while not confirming them as the reason for his withdrawal.

 Costa faced Marvin Vettori in a light heavyweight bout on 23 October 2021 at UFC Fight Night 196, which was originally scheduled as a middleweight contest and briefly changed to a catchweight bout.
 Costa received widespread criticism for showing up twenty-five pounds over the middleweight limit.
 Costa lost the fight via unanimous decision.
-In the post-fight press conference, UFC President Dana White said that Costa would no longer compete at Middleweight.

-Costa was scheduled to face former UFC Middleweight Champion Luke Rockhold on July 30, 2022, at UFC 277.
+Costa was scheduled to face former UFC Middleweight champion Luke Rockhold on 30 July 2022, at UFC 277.
 However, the bout was postponed to UFC 278 for unknown reasons.
 Costa won the fight via unanimous decision.
 The fight earned him the Fight of the Night award.